Shravani018/uno_assignment5/README.md

 - **RuleGood convincingly beats RuleBad.** Winning 59.1% going first and 56.1% going second, the average skill edge is approximately 57-58% across both positions.
 The 3 point gap between positions is larger than in any other matchup, suggesting the bad strategy is especially vulnerable to being exploited by whichever player acts first.

-- **RuleBad performs worse than Random against a skilled opponent.** RandomAgent wins 43.6-45.2% against RuleAgent.
+- **RuleBad performs worse than Random.** RandomAgent wins 43.6-45.2% against RuleAgent.
 RuleBad wins only 40.9-43.9% against RuleGood.
 The confidence intervals barely touch, meaning actively bad strategy is measurably worse than random play when facing a competent opponent.
 This validates the bad agent design: it is not just different from RuleAgent, it is genuinely inferior.

 **Revised baselines for MCTS and RL.** Any new agent must exceed 57% against RandomAgent, 53% against RuleAgent, and 60% against RuleBadAgent in either position before a result is considered a genuine strategic improvement over the current rule-based tier.